Summer Planning: 4 Tips for Creating Family Rhythms

 I love thinking about the areas in my life I want to work on for my own growth.
 I love dedicating time to plan what I want to read, study, and learn.
 Whether you have a job outside the home or work serving your family full-time, the summer is a good season to establish personal (achievable) goals and be intentional to work towards them.

-I’ve started working toward a new fitness goal and plan to continue to train over the summer.
-And I want to learn to make pasta from scratch, and bread.
-For this last one, I’m leaning on my mom friend and Miami Mom Collective Managing Editor Lynda Lantz.
-She recently shared baking tips she has learned as she gets better at making baked goods for her family and friends.
+Aside from a new fitness goal I’m training and working hard for, I want to finally learn how to make our own bread.
+For this, I’m leaning on my mom friend and Miami Mom Collective Managing Editor Lynda Lantz.
+She shared baking tips she has learned as she gets better at making baked goods for her family and friends.

 4. Family rhythms will change, so create a new base structure for your days